amitdumka/AprajitaRetailsNetworks/UI/README.md

 Start your Development with an Innovative Admin Template for MUI and React.
 If you like the look & feel of the hottest design trend right now, Aprajita Retails, you will fall in love with this dashboard!
 It features a huge number of components built to fit together and look amazing.

 **Fully Coded Elements**
-Aprajita Retails Dashboard is built with over 70 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
+Aprajita Retails -Networks  is built with over 70 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, which you can easily modify using MUI styled api and sx prop.
 You will save a lot of time going from prototyping to full-functional code because all elements are implemented.
 This Premium MUI Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.

 View [all components here](https://www.creative-tim.com/learning-lab/react/alerts/soft-ui-dashboard/).